No-till Gardening for a Resilient Future

 At Astarte Farm: Please park on West St. on the common (there will be a sign out) and walk into the farm along a gravel driveway.
 The walk is pretty even, with some potholes, and it is about 150 yards from the parking location to the picnic table where we will gather for each class.
 The class will take place mostly in one section of the farm, but there will be times we will walk around the 3 acre farm.
 Parking closer to the picnic table is possible, just reach out to Rose to arrange that option.
 There is a composting toilet available.
 Bring your own water and snack and folding chair if that is desired.
 When we meet outside, masks are welcome, but not required.
 Classes will be taught in a participatory, circle-based style and there will be lots of hands-on learning.

 In the case of a snow storm or other inclement weather, class will meet online on zoom.
-But in the case of just heavy rain, we will meet at in indoor or covered location at Astarte Farm or Grow Food Northampton.
+But in the case of just heavy rain, we will meet at in indoor or covered location at Astarte Farm.

 We will begin each class with solo time on the land, and you can expect a check-in each class about how everyone’s projects are going, discussion from readings sent out between classes, as well as hands on learning and observation throughout.
 There will always be plenty of time for questions and for participants to share the knowledge they are bringing.
 Reach out to Rose at gardening4thefuture@gmail.com with any other access questions and/or needs.